-Quick Answer: In the 2026 flagship battle, Steelcase wins on adjustability and one-chair-fits-many versatility — the Gesture ($1,556) and Leap V2 ($1,200) adjust to more bodies and postures than anything Herman Miller sells.
-Herman Miller wins on breathability, design icon status, and resale value — the Aeron ($1,850) is still the best-ventilated chair ever made and the Embody ($2,190) is the ultimate back-health chair.
+Quick Answer: In the 2026 flagship battle, Steelcase wins on adjustability and one-chair-fits-many versatility — the Gesture (roughly $1,556) and Leap V2 (about $1,200) adjust to more bodies and postures than anything Herman Miller sells.
+Herman Miller wins on breathability, design icon status, and resale value — the Aeron (roughly $1,850) is still the best-ventilated chair ever made and the Embody (about $2,190) is the ultimate back-health chair.
 Both brands offer 12-year warranties, so pick by body and use-case, not by badge.

 Steelcase vs Herman Miller is the office-chair equivalent of Porsche vs Ferrari: two Michigan-born giants, a century of rivalry, and fan bases who will never agree.
 We’ve tested the flagship and value models from both brands back to back.
 Here’s how they actually differ — and which chair from which brand fits which buyer.